Feedback linearisation of mechanical systems using data-driven models: Data-driven feedback linearisation framework

 \section{Data-driven feedback linearisation framework}

-This section introduces the methodologies that subtend the introduced linearisation framework.
-First, the novel control strategy is described in detail.
+This section introduces the methodologies that span the proposed linearisation framework.
+First, the control strategy is described in detail.
 Next, a brief overview is given regarding the data-driven modelling and analysis tools.